-“A garden is a thing of beauty and a job forever.”
+“A garden is a thing of beauty and a job forever.” – Richard Briers

 Simple concepts can make a HUGE difference to the enjoyment of your garden space and particularly so, when it is a micro garden.
 Designers use these principles all over the world to make spaces really stand out and visually beautiful.
 Less really can be more if you know how.

-You don’t specifically have to plant flowers – a wide range of herbs and vegetables have beautiful flowers too including chives (purple), spring onions (white), dill (yellow), thyme (pale pink to purple), basils (white or purple), pineapple sage (red) and rosemary (purple), rocket (white), as well as all flowering vegetables and fruits.
+You don’t specifically have to plant flowers though.
+A wide range of herbs and vegetables have beautiful flowers too.
+These include: chives (purple), spring onions (white), dill (yellow), thyme (pale pink to purple), basils (white or purple), pineapple sage (red), rosemary (purple), rocket (white), as well as all flowering vegetables and fruits.

 “Flowers are the beautiful hieroglyphics of nature with which she indicates how much she loves us.” – Goethe